 David Lukens read classics and philosophy at university and worked for some years in a therapeutic community before moving into business and IT.
 He lives in Wiltshire.
 David started writing late, initially novels for young adults, then attended a poetry writing workshop by mistake and was hooked.
 His first published poem was in Acumen followed by others including Butcher’s Dog, Brittle Star and The Interpreter’s House.

-David Lukens’ first pamphlet, One Brief Wave will be published by Frosted Fire in the spring of 2021.
+David Lukens, as contest winner, is a triage judge for the 2021 contest.
+His first pamphlet, One Brief Wave will be published by Frosted Fire in the spring of 2021.

 Following are five poems from David’s pamphlet: